tummfm/jax-sgmc/docs/usage/data.rst

 The Data Loaders determines where the data is stored and how it is passed to the device (e. g. shuffled in epochs).

-The Callback Wrappers requests new batches from the Data Loader and pass them to the device via Jax's Host-Callback module.
+The Callback Wrappers requests new batches from the Data Loader and passes them to the device via Jax's Host-Callback module.
 Therefore, only a subset of the data is stored in the device memory.